SavenkovIgor/TermGraph/README.md

 <!-- • Tests-->

 # ⚡️ Description
 TermGraph is a terms diagram builder.
-This app helps to arrange terms from simple <br>
-to complex and build a map of definitions. <br>
+This app helps to arrange terms from simple to complex and build a map of definitions.

 ## What for?
 **Short answer:** This will help you learn something new faster and with deep understanding.

 **Long anser:**
-In all well-structured areas of knowledge, it is easy to see how explanations <br>
-are built up on each other. <br>
+In all well-structured areas of knowledge, it is easy to see how explanations are built up on each other. <br>
 The most basic concepts are easily accessible to any beginner.
-More complex <br>
-concepts require more effort and are always explained in terms of simpler ones.
+More complex concepts require more effort and are always explained in terms of simpler ones.

-If you try to draw the first few "layers" of these terms, it will look like <br>
-a ladder or lasagna) If you draw them all, you will get a knowledge area map, which <br>
-can be very useful.
+If you try to draw the first few "layers" of these terms, it will look like a ladder or lasagna) If you draw them all, you will get a knowledge area map, which can be very useful.

 <img>